FabianLander/fabianlander.github.io/index.md

         <p>Before starting my PhD in 2024, I completed my bachelor's (2017-2021) and master's (2021-2023) degrees in mathematics at Heidelberg University.
 My master's thesis on "Vertical Foliations of Triangulable Dilation Tori" was supervised by JProf.
 Dr. James Farre, while my bachelor's thesis on "Polygonal Symplectic Billiards" was supervised by Prof. Dr. Peter Albers.</p>

         <p>During my studies, I worked as a research assistant at Heidelberg University on visualization tools for flat surfaces and developing a symplectic billiard dynamics simulator.
-I also gained teaching experience as a teaching assistant for Analysis 1-3 courses, conducting tutorials for over 300 students.</p>
+I also gained teaching experience as a teaching assistant for Analysis 1-3 courses.</p>
       </section>

       <section class="content-section">